 - a.
 Ensuring that graduate students receive information about requirements and policies of the graduate program - b.
 Advising graduate students on developing a program plan, including appropriate course work, research or creative activity, and on available resources - c.
 Advising graduate students on the selection of a thesis or dissertation topic with realistic prospects for successful completion within an appropriate time frame and on the formation of a guidance committee - d.
 Providing training and oversight in creative activities, research rigor, theoretical and technical aspects of the thesis or dissertation research, and in professional integrity ensure that their students complete the Responsible Conduct of Research (RCR) trainings - e.
 Encouraging graduate students to stay abreast of the literature and cutting-edge ideas in the field - f.
 Helping graduate students to develop professional skills in writing reports, papers and grant proposals, making professional presentations, establishing professional networks, interviewing, and evaluating manuscripts and papers - g.
 Providing regular feedback on the progress of graduate students toward degree completion, including feedback on research or creative activities, course work, and teaching, and constructive criticism if the progress does not meet expectations. - h.
 Helping graduate students develop into successful professionals and colleagues, including encouraging students to participate and disseminate results of research or creative activities in the appropriate scholarly or public forums - i.
-Supporting students in the creation of a professional development plan that takes into account their goals and interests, and prepares them for their future career, and reviewing this plan with the

-- student at least semi-annually.
+Supporting students in the creation of a professional development plan that takes into account their goals and interests, and prepares them for their future career, and reviewing this plan with the student at least semi-annually.
 Encouraging students to interact with other professionals outside of their expertise area, and to participate in appropriate professional development activities. - j.
-Facilitating career development, including advising graduate students on appropriate job and career options, as well as on the preparation of application materials for appropriate fellowship, scholarship, and other relevant opportunities - k.
-Writing letters of reference for appropriate fellowship, scholarship, award, and job opportunities - 1.
-Providing for supervision and advising of graduate students when the major professor is on leave or extended absence a.
+Facilitating career development, including advising graduate students on appropriate job and career options, as well as on the preparation of application materials for appropriate fellowship, scholarship, and other relevant opportunities a.
 In the event that the major professor leaves MSU before a student completes the requirements for the degree, the department chair, graduate coordinator, major professor and student will meet prior to the faculty member leaving.
 The purpose of the meeting is to ensure that the student will have the guidance and financial resources necessary to complete the degree.
 While each situation is unique, a possible scenario is that one of the guidance committee members assumes the role as research advisor with the graduate coordinator or another faculty member joining the committee to ensure that the minimum requirement of four (Master's degree) or five (Ph.D. degree) committee members is met.
-It is an expectation that departing faculty members will leave sufficient funds to complete the student or will transfer the student to someone who has the funds to complete the student.
+It is expected that departing faculty members will leave sufficient funds to complete the student or will transfer the student to someone who has the funds to complete the student.
 If the departing faculty member does not have sufficient funds to complete the student, the department will assume those costs.